Litani River

 The Litani River (نهر الليطاني), the classical Leontes (Λεόντης), known in medieval times as Līṭa (نهر ليطا), is an important water resource in southern Lebanon.
 The river rises in the fertile Beqaa Valley, west of Baalbek, and empties into the Mediterranean Sea north of Tyre.
-Exceeding 140 km in length, the Litani is the longest river that flows entirely in Lebanon and provides an average annual flow estimated at 920 million cubic meters (over 240 million Imperial gallons or 243 million U.S. gallons).
-The Litani provides a major source for water supply, irrigation and hydroelectricity both within Southern Lebanon, and the country as a whole.
+Exceeding 140 km in length, the Litani is the longest river that flows entirely in Lebanon and provides an average annual flow estimated at 0.92 km^{3}.
+The Litani provides a major source for water supply, irrigation, and hydroelectricity throughout the country.

 Etymology

-The Litani is named after the Ugaritic deity Ltn (reconstructed pronunciation līyitānu), a seven-headed sea serpent and servant of the sea god Yam.
-The ī in the Lebanese name preserves the hypothesized ī in Ugaritic.
-Robert Rose writes that the deity is the river, which that winds and coils like a serpent through the Beqaa Valley, personified.
+The Litani was named for the Semitic sea-serpent Ltn (reconstructed pronunciation līyitānu), a seven-headed sea serpent and servant of the sea god Yam.
+Robert Rose argued that the deity is the personified river, which winds and coils itself like a serpent through the Beqaa Valley.
+The oldest reference to the Litani, and reference to its name, is found in Papyrus Anastasi I 21.1, where it is spelled Nṯn.

 History

 The medieval Crusader Beaufort Castle famously overlooks the Litani River.

-Historians in the past have suggested that the location of Biblical Misrephoth Maim, the place to which Joshua chased the various tribes after their defeat at the waters of Merom, was the river-mouth of the Litani River and believe the river to be part of northern Palestine.

-Ancient and Medieval Periods
+Ancient and medieval periods

 In antiquity, the river marked territorial boundaries between different civilizations, including Phoenicians and later Hellenistic and Roman authorities.
 It was known as the Leontes River in Greek and Latin sources.
 The region around the river was important for trade and agriculture, particularly in Roman times when irrigation systems were developed.